chancesmith/write-cleaner-code/readme.md

 - Keep it readable, not clever.
 - Be consistent with your coding style.

-You're make a lot of employers and developers sooooo happy.
+You'll make a lot of employers and developers sooooo happy.

 ##Want to contribute?
 Teach the work how to write cleaner code.
 Fork me and add more examples.